lingthio/Flask-User/docs/source/porting.rst

 Data-model changes
 ------------------
-The `confirmed_at` attribute name has been renamed to `email_confirmed_at` to better reflect what this attribute means.
+The `confirmed_at` property name has been renamed to `email_confirmed_at` to better reflect what this property means.

 Flask-User v0.6::